 Winner of the Mott MacDonald University Challenge on 5th Moving On Conference in Glasgow, UK.
 7 – 9 March 2006.

 Awarded the Best Poster in the theme of the Human and Information Environment, Postgraduate Research Conference 2004, Newcastle upon Tyne, UK.
 25th June 2004.

 Winner of the Michael Trowyer-Foyan Prize, a prize for the best overall student on a Transportation MSc programme: academic year 2002/2003

-Amy is involved in the teaching of the CIV8406 Intelligent Transport Systems and e-Services Module.
+Amy is the guest lecturer of the CIV8422 Intelligent Transport Systems.

 Amy is an invited lecturer of the undergraduates' Intelligent Transport Systems module at the Southeast University, China.